hit0ri/dotfiles/README.md

 ## etc

+> NOTE: Is not managed by `stow`

 Contains system-wide configurations for X, sysctl, udev, polkit, etc.

-NOTE: Is not managed by `stow`

 ## fontconfig